-The portfolio's investment universe is the MSCI ACWI, the iBoxx Euro Corporates Overall, the ICE BofA Euro High Yield and the J.P.
-Morgan GBI EMU; portfolio securities not included in these indices will be added to the initial investment universe.
+The portfolio's investment universe is the MSCI ACWI, the Euro Stoxx Total Market, the iBoxx Euro Corporates Overall, the ICE BofA Euro High Yield and the J.P.
+Morgan GBI EMU.
 The Management Company may select securities which are not included in the benchmarks that make up its investment universe.
 However, it will ensure that the benchmarks chosen provide an appropriate basis of comparison for the sub-fund's ESG credentials.